 Ref.
-No. Reference Heading Reference Location Mitigation Measure Audit Result Action Required

-MM147 Decommissioning Phase EIAR Chapter 15 Appendix 4-5 In the event that the Proposed Development is decommissioned after the 35 years of operation, a decommissioning plan, will be prepared for agreement with the local authority, as described in Chapter 4 and Appendix 4-5 Decommissioning Plan.
+No. Reference Heading Reference Location Mitigation Measure Audit Result Action Required MM147 Decommissioning Phase EIAR Chapter 15 Appendix 4-5 In the event that the Proposed Development is decommissioned after the 35 years of operation, a decommissioning plan, will be prepared for agreement with the local authority, as described in Chapter 4 and Appendix 4-5 Decommissioning Plan.
 This plan will include a material recycling / disposal and traffic management plan will be prepared for agreement with the local authority prior to decommissioning.

-Material Assets - Other

-Pre-Constructions Phase

-MM148 Built Services EIAR Chapter 3, 15 Proposed Development infrastructure have been designed to avoid identified services and utilities.
+Material A Assets - Other Pre-Constr ructions Phase MM148 Built Services EIAR Chapter 3, 15 Proposed Development infrastructure have been designed to avoid identified services and utilities.
 Prior to commencement of construction of the Proposed Development the surveys will be repeated and updated, to ensure any new services and utilities will not be impacted by the Proposed Development.

-Construction Phase

-MM149
+Constructi on Phase ' MM149 Built Services & Waste Management EIAR Chapter 15 Relevant mitigation measures have been set out which will ensure that no adverse impact is felt on built services or waste management during the construction phase of the Proposed Development.
+The mitigation measures include the following: Output Outpu

 Ref.
 No. Reference Heading Reference Location Mitigation Measure Audit Result Action Required The contractor must comply with and standard construction codes of practice in relation to working around electricity, gas, water, sewage and telecommunications networks.
 In the event that any unmapped overhead lines are encountered along the turbine delivery route, these will be avoided with appropriate precautions and procedures.
-MM150 Telecommunicati ons EIAR Chapter 3, 15 Appendix 15-3 MKO employed the expertise of Ai Bridges, who compiled specialist reports to identify any remaining issues and propose appropriate mitigation measures.
+MM150 Telecommunicati EIAR Chapter 3, 15 Appendix 15-3 MKO employed the expertise of Ai Bridges, who compiled specialist reports to identify any remaining issues and propose appropriate mitigation measures.
 The report received from Ai Bridges is attached to this chapter as Appendix 15-3 and lists mitigation measures to be implemented such as the construction of relay masts and relaying links to existing mast sites.
-In the event of interference occurring to telecommunications, the Guidelines acknowledge that ' electromagnetic interference can be overcome ' by the use of divertor relay links out of line with the wind farm.
+In the event of interference occurring to telecommunications, the Guidelines acknowledge that 'electromagnetic interference can be overcome' by the use of divertor relay links out of line with the wind farm.
 MM151 Aviation EIAR Chapter 15 The specification for obstacle lighting requested by the Department of Defence will be implemented in full once the proposed turbines have been constructed.
 Although none was received in this case, scoping responses from the IAA generally set out lighting requirements as set out above.
 These requirements will still be complied with for the Proposed Development and any further details will be agreed in advance of construction with the IAA, i.e. crane erection.
-The coordinates and elevations for the asbuilt turbines will be supplied to the IAA, as is standard practice for wind farm developments.
+The coordinates and elevations for the as-built turbines will be supplied to the IAA, as is standard practice for wind farm developments.
 MM152 Aviation EIAR Chapter 15 The specification for obstacle lighting requested by the Department of Defence will be implemented in full once the proposed turbines have been constructed.
-Although none was received in this case, scoping responses from the IAA generally set out lighting requirements as set out above.
-These requirements will still be complied with for the Proposed Development and any further details will be agreed in advance of

 Ref.
-No. Reference Heading Reference Location Mitigation Measure Au Res Action Required construction with the IAA, i.e. crane erection.
-The coordinates and elevations for the as- built turbines will be supplied to the IAA, as is standard practice for wind farm developments.
-Decomissioning Phase MM153 EIAR Appendix 4-5 The mitigation measures prescribed for the construction phase of the Proposed Project will be implemented during the decommissioning phase thereby minimising any potential impacts.
+No. Reference Heading Reference Location Mitigation Measure Audit Result Action Required Although none was received in this case, scoping responses from the IAA generally set out lighting requirements as set out above.
+These requirements will still be complied with for the Proposed Development and any further details will be agreed in advance of construction with the IAA, i.e. crane erection.
+The coordinates and elevations for the as-built turbines will be supplied to the IAA, as is standard practice for wind farm developments.
+Decomissi oning Phase MM153 EIAR Appendix 4-5 The mitigation measures prescribed for the construction phase of the Proposed Project will be implemented during the decommissioning phase thereby minimising any potential impacts.